MicrosoftDocs/bot-docs/retired/r13/bot-builder-concept-cross-train.md

 - reserve a hotel room
 ```

 The utterance _reserve a hotel room_ is associated with the `_interruption` intent.
 When the `_interruption` intent is detected, it bubbles up any utterance associated with it to its parent dialog, whose recognizer returns the `BookHotel` intent.
-When cross training LUIS to LUIS, you need to include all user utterances from all intents from the dialog you are cross training with.
+When cross training LUIS to LUIS, you need to include all user utterances from all intents from the dialog you're cross training with.

 ![Travel bot diagram after cross training](./media/adaptive-dialogs/after-cross-train.png)